 Having clearly defined community guidelines and moderation policies

-Major brands on social media have already posted up such policies on their social profiles or websites.
+Major brands on social media have already posted up such policies on their websites and Facebook pages.
 Here are some of their community guidelines examples:

 If you’re thinking of developing such guidelines for your brand or updating your existing guidelines, here are five tips and community guidelines examples to help: